 This is where a VPN comes in.
 A virtual private network creates a tunnel through a public network that is then used to connect you to the Internet.
 All the traffic to and from is encrypted.

 If you only want to browse the web, then the Opera web browser is a good bet.
 It comes with its own secure VPN.
-To widen this to all your network traffic, you can subscribe to a VPN service.
-The free version of CyberGhost VPN is a solid solution, offering unlimited data but slow performance.
+To widen this to all your network traffic, you can subscribe to a dedicated VPN solution.

 Plenty other services are available, though.